About the Volunteer Position

 Subcommittee Description

-The ACR Research and Publications Subcommittee is a subcommittee of the ACR Committee on Registries and Health Information Technology (RHIT).
-The goal of the subcommittee is to ensure that the ACR’s research focused registry product(s) are developed and used in a way that serves the needs of American College of Rheumatology (ACR) members and their patients.
+The ACR Research & Publications Subcommittee is a subcommittee of the ACR Committee on Registries and Health Information Technology (RHIT).
+The goal of the subcommittee is to ensure that the ACR’s research-focused registry product(s) is developed and used in a way that serves the needs of ACR members and their patients.

 Responsibilities